 We’ve put together a few defensive firearms drills to keep your skills sharp & build a solid base in defensive firearms use.
 All from the comfort of your local range.

 Why These Drills?

-Drill Goal – So the ‘Oh Crap’ drill is all about learning to get your gun back into the fight when it goes down with a malfunction.
-The objective is for the shooter to safely and effectively learn how to clear a malfunction.
-This specific drill is designed to teach shooters how to defeat a complicated malfunction, not something simple like a misfire.
+This drill is all about learning to get your gun back into the fight when it goes down with a malfunction.
+This specific drill is designed to teach shooters how to defeat a malfunction.

-If you aren’t using a timer for this drill, start when ready.
-The drill ends when a round is fired, using a Shot timer you can record your times.
+If you aren’t using a timer for this drill, just start when ready.

-With a Handgun your are going to want to remove the magazine, retaining it, or dropping it if you are carrying a spare mag.
-Pull the action the rear several times as you tilt the weapon ejection port down.
+Pull the action to the rear several times as you tilt the weapon ejection port down.
 Once the malfunction is cleared, reload the weapon and fire.

 Firing a shot on target completes the drill.

 Each rifle functions slightly differently, but this drill assumes you are using a modern rifle.
 If not, adapt the drill the best you can.

 Starting in the firing position, drop the magazine with the firing hand as the nonfiring hand locks the bolt to the rear.

 With the bolt to the rear the jam should clear, if it does not, clear the brass with your hand.